"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Abstract

 \section{Abstract}

-The increasing exploitation of Artificial Intelligence (AI) enabled systems in critical domains has made trustworthiness concerns a paramount showstopper, requiring verifiable accountability, often by regulation (e.g., the EU AI Act).
-Classical software verification and validation techniques, such as procedural audits, formal methods, or model documentation, are the mechanisms used to achieve this.
-However, these methods are either expensive or heavily manual and ill-suited for the opaque, ``black box'' nature of most AI models.
-An intractable conflict emerges: high auditability and verifiability are required by law, but such transparency conflicts with the need to protect assets being audited---e.g., confidential data and proprietary models---leading to weakened accountability.
-To address this challenge, this paper introduces ZKMLOps, a novel MLOps verification framework that operationalizes Zero-Knowledge Proofs (ZKPs)---cryptographic protocols allowing a prover to convince a verifier that a statement is true without revealing additional information---within Machine-Learning Operations lifecycles.
-By integrating ZKPs with established software engineering patterns, ZKMLOps provides a modular and repeatable process for generating verifiable cryptographic proof of compliance.
-We evaluate the framework’s practicality through a study of regulatory compliance in financial risk auditing and assess feasibility through an empirical evaluation of top ZKP protocols, analyzing performance trade-offs for ML models of increasing complexity.
+Classical software verification and validation techniques, such as procedural audits, formal methods, or model documentation, are the traditional mechanisms used to achieve the verifiable accountability now required by regulations like the EU AI Act.
+These methods are either expensive or heavily manual, and ill-suited for the opaque, ``black box'' nature of most \ac{AI} models.
+A conflict arises: high auditability and verifiability are required by law, but such transparency conflicts with the need to protect the assets being audited (e.g., confidential data and proprietary models).
+This paper introduces ZKMLOps, an \ac{MLOps} verification framework that operationalizes \acp{ZKP} within Machine-Learning Operations lifecycles; a \ac{ZKP} allows a prover to convince a verifier that a statement is true without revealing any information about the statement itself.
+By integrating \acp{ZKP} with established software engineering patterns, ZKMLOps provides a modular and repeatable process for generating verifiable cryptographic \emph{evidence}---proofs of well-defined computational statements about the audited model and its inputs---that auditors can use as input to a regulatory compliance determination.
+We evaluate the framework along two dimensions.
+First, framework viability: orchestration overhead is bounded and stable across architecturally heterogeneous ZKP backends and models of increasing size.
+Second, cost-versus-assurance trade-offs: the audit-on-demand setting is the regime in which full zero-knowledge auditing is the appropriate tool, where it provides confidentiality and integrity guarantees that lighter-weight alternatives cannot match.